michaelvorg/amogus/README.md

-You can't close this program.
-(I guess)
+Process duplicates and very annoying. you can close it by executing this on cmd.
+"taskkill /f /im amogus.exe"

 My first GUI program since I was born.